More Salads Recipes

 Mediterranean Lamb Salad with Quinoa

 Another salad this week, though as simple as my Bacon & Kale salad with blue cheese dressing is, this Mediterranean Lamb Salad with Quinoa is a little more complicated.
 Now, when I say complicated, I don’t mean difficult.
 Simply that there are many ingredients that require different ways of preparation – fear not, it’s all incredibly easy no matter how daunting it may appear.
+I know it might look like a faff at first glance, but once you get going, it’s actually a joyful mess of textures and flavours coming together.

 This looks sooo good.
 Loving all the fresh and healthy ingredients!